chocolocked/Jalpc/_posts/2023-07-02-music-others.md

 learning to become better, and learning to trust and be open to another person with the possibility of getting hurt again.
 Maybe I'm a hopeless romantic deep down.
 “Love is totally nonsensical.
 But we have to keep doing it or else we’re lost and love is dead, and humanity should just pack it in.
 Because love is the best thing we do.”
-One day I'll be getting married (I know that), and WE WILL be getting married to this song.
+One day I'll be getting married (I know that), and HE and I will be getting married to this song.

 ========